srechner/marathon/examples/count/README.md

 # count

-This example demonstrates how to use `counter` classes to calculate the number of the following combinatorial objects.
+This example demonstrates how to use `Counter` classes to calculate the number of the following combinatorial objects.

 * Binary matrices with prescribed row and column sums
 * Binary matrices whose row and column sums lie in prescribed intervals